nirdeshdwa/anime_dcgan/README.md

 ```

     Directory exists
-    Directory is not empty
+    The directory is not empty
     Leave the code below commented

 ```
-# !unzip anime-faces.zip #unzip the downloaded dataset; gets unzipped to folder named data
+# !unzip anime-faces.zip #unzip the downloaded dataset; gets unzipped to a folder named data
 ```